Tuesday of Week 34 of Ordinary Time – Gospel

 Commentary on Luke 21:5-11

 The Temple at Jerusalem in Jesus’ time was a magnificent building and one of the wonders of the world.
 As the Gospel tells us, it had been more than 40 years in the building and was not yet completed.
 People were commenting to Jesus on the beautiful decorations of jewels and votive offerings.
-His hearers must have been shocked, if not utterly sceptical, when Jesus told them that in time the building would be utterly destroyed with “not one stone left on another”.
-In our not to distant past, who would ever have dreamt that the World Trade Center, that temple to capitalism, would be reduced to rubble in a just matter of minutes?
+His hearers must have been shocked, if not utterly sceptical, when Jesus told them that, in time, the building would be utterly destroyed with “not one stone…left upon another”.
+In our not too distant past, who would ever have dreamt that the World Trade Center, that temple to capitalism, would be reduced to rubble in a just matter of minutes?
 And how much more the Temple of God?

 They asked Jesus: